wechain/web/POSTING_GUIDELINES.md

 All posts must have a valid website.
 You can only provide an official website of the product, app download link, or e-commerce site where users can make purchases.
 The following examples WILL NOT be accepted:
 * Newspaper articles
 * Listicles (like '00 cool inventions …')
-* Blog posts (unless it’s a launching post.)
+* Blog posts (unless it’s a launching post)
+* Affiliate marketing site (e.g. Canopy, Awesome Invention, etc.)
-* Social media posts such as Facebook, Twitter, Youtube, or Instagram
+* Social media posts such as Facebook, Twitter, Youtube, Pinterest or Instagram

 ## 5. Plagiarism and Copyright
 Write a sentence and description with your own words.
 Do not copy and paste from the product’s website or other sites.
 You can however quote some content from a site, but you must use quotes and cite the source properly.